-The StoryBONNIE BISHOP FINDS NEW GROOVE & REDEMPTION IN HER MUSIC; RETURNS TO THE ROAD
+The StoryBONNIE BISHOP HITS HER STRIDE; FINDS LOVE AND REDEMPTION IN HER MUSIC

 “Went back in the house and picked up this guitar; somehow my fingers found their way to my heart.”
 In one line, Bonnie Bishop sums up a lifetime of experience crammed into only a few short years.
 After a successful career on the Americana and Texas music circuits including four albums, critical acclaim and a nomination for Vocal Performance of the Year at the Lone Star Music Awards, Bonnie came off the road and moved to Nashville to pursue a songwriting career.